-A member or staffer deposits a copy of the proposed legislation, signed by the sponsor, in a box on the House Clerk’s desk in the cloakroom in the Capitol building.
-This is known as dropping the bill in the “hopper.”
-Within the next day or two, the bill is formally assigned a number by a bill clerk.
-A bill originating in the House will start with H.R, H.Res, H.Con.Res, or H.J.Res (see definitions below).
+Any Member, Delegate, or Resident Commissioner can introduce a bill when the house is in session by “placing it in the ‘hopper,’” a box on the House Clerk’s desk in the Capitol building.
+The Member who introduces the bill is known as the primary sponsor.
+The bill is then formally assigned a number by the Clerk.
+A bill originating in the House will start with “H.R.” (for the House of Representatives, as opposed to “S.” for the Senate).
 The Speaker’s office then assigns that bill to its committee(s) of jurisdiction, which then assigns the bill to a subcommittee(s).

 Once leadership has decided that a specific piece of legislation will receive floortime, the House Majority Leader alerts the committee of jurisdiction that the bill will be considered on the House Floor, and this kicks off the Rules Committee process.